stevencmann2/Level-Up/README.md

 ## APIs

-- List the two apis
+- Giphy API, GameStop API & YouTube API
 - Update it has the project evolves
 - make sure its accurate at the end